Azure/missionlz/src/bicep/examples/zeroTrustWorkbook/README.md

 2. Enablement of [enhanced security features in Microfost Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/enable-enhanced-security)

-The following table lists the required parameters for a missionLZ deployment to enable a Azure Sentinel Workbook:
+The following table lists the required parameters for a Mission LZ deployment to enable an Azure Sentinel Workbook:

 Required Parameters | Description
 ------------------- | -----------